 Report your sighting!

-Your sightings provide 'first-hand' information on the distribution and abundance of our mobile species, and are being used to promote conservation and raise awareness.
+Have a look at the latest sightings map and select map pins for more information.
+Your sightings provide 'first-hand' information on the distribution and abundance of our mobile species.
+This information is being used to promote to help raise awareness and determine marine mammal conservation status.

 We collate and forward all sightings data to national NGO's and make it freely available to researchers and students.
 Your contributions are being used to better inform marine management decisions in the Clyde.